 Prior to the MA, I completed a year long Foundation certificate with the Centre for Counselling and Psychotherapy Education, in Paddington, London.

-I am also an experienced Mindfulness teacher, trainer and supervisor, and am registered on the listing of the UK Network for Mindfulness based Teacher Training Organisations.
+I have also taught Mindfulness courses for over six years, alongside delivering teacher training and supervision, and am registered on the listing of the UK Network for Mindfulness based Teacher Training Organisations.

 Psychotherapy training is necessarily in depth and lasts for a number of years.
 As a part of this, I have engaged thoroughly with my own developmental journey through therapy.
 This enables me to empathise effectively with clients, and draw on my experience to support them.